ablab/spades/README.md

 <a name="sec1"></a>
 # About SPAdes

-SPAdes – St. Petersburg genome assembler – is an assembly toolkit containing various assembly pipelines.
+SPAdes &ndash; St. Petersburg genome assembler &ndash; is an assembly toolkit containing various assembly pipelines.
 This manual will help you to install and run SPAdes.
 SPAdes version 3.13.1 was released under GPLv2 on April 11, 2019 and can be downloaded from <http://cab.spbu.ru/software/spades/>. []()

 <a name="sec1.1"></a>
 ## Supported data types